-Dependent - means Your Spouse, or Domestic Partner, and/or Dependent Child.
+Dependent - means Your Spouse, and/or Dependent Child.
 No person can be insured under the Policy as both an employee and a Dependent.

 Domestic Partner - means a person with whom You maintain a committed relationship and who has registered.
 Each partner must: